Pennsylvania Waterfalls: How to Get to Raymondskill Falls in the Delaware National Water Gap

 Those looking for a little less adventure can drive up Raymondskill Road (turn left out of the parking area) and drive to the first bridge, as the last and shortest of the four waterfalls is visible from the bridge.
 There is a small parking area just past the bridge.

 Overall, I would consider Raymondskill Falls to be a must-visit waterfall when visiting the Delaware Water Gap National Recreation Area.
-While I might question its designation as the tallest waterfall in Pennsylvania, given the separation between drops, it is still a beautiful waterfall to see and offers many more opportunities for exploration in the general area.
+While I might question its designation as the tallest waterfall in Pennsylvania, given the separation between drops, it is still one of the best waterfalls in the Poconos and offers many more opportunities for exploration in the general area.

 Getting to Raymondskill Falls